-- telephone number to arrange - Members can call 1-866-549-8289 (TTY: 711) to schedule transportation.
+- Telephone number to arrange - Call Member Services at 1-866-549-8289 (TTY: 711) to schedule transportation.
 Hours are from 8 a.m. to 8 p.m., Monday through Friday.
 After hours, on weekends and on holidays, you may be asked to leave a message.
-Your call will be returned within the next business day. - advance notification requirements - Please call 48 hours (two business days) in advance. - type of appointment available for transportation - Buckeye Health Plan offers up to 15 round-trip visits (30 one-way trips) per member every year to covered health care/dental appointments, WIC appointments, and redetermination appointments with your CDJFS caseworker.
+Your call will be returned within the next business day. - Advance notification requirements - Please call 48 hours (two business days) in advance. - Type of appointment available for transportation - Buckeye Health Plan offers up to 15 round-trip visits (30 one-way trips) per member every year to covered health care/dental appointments, Women, Infants and Children (WIC) appointments, and redetermination appointments with your County Department of Job and Family Services (CDJFS) caseworker.
 If you musttravel 30 miles or more from your home to get covered health care services, Buckeye Health Plan will provide transportation to and from the provider's office.

-- type of transportation provided - For information specific to waiver transportation services, call your waiver service manager
+- Type of transportation provided - For information specific to waiver transportation services, call your waiver service manager.